Here, we take an in-depth look at the latest monitoring information for Croatia.

 Digital empowerment incorporates actions so that all children, including those in vulnerable situations, acquire the necessary skills and competences to make sound choices and express themselves in the online environment safely and responsibly.

 - The BrAIn project is developing a curriculum for seventh and eighth graders in primary school and second and third graders in secondary school.
-The curriculum will include extracurricular activities and an optional course focused on enhancing students' digital competencies, particularly in the context of emerging technologies such as artificial intelligence.
+The curriculum will include extracurricular activities and an optional course focused on enhancing students' digital competencies, particularly in emerging technologies such as artificial intelligence.
 The activities will involve critical reflection on the impact of emerging technologies and practical application in digital programs and applications, with a focus on cyber security and ethical considerations.

 - CARNET’s e-universities project develops digital competencies for implementing hybrid teaching and digital technologies in higher education.
 The project will create educational content such as e-courses, videos, webinars, and lectures for use in educational activities at higher education institutions.

-In place | In development | Not in place | Other | |
+In place | In development | Other activity | Not in place | |

 ---|---|---|---|---|